Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging

 \subsubsection{Semi-supervised Methods}

 Fully supervised learning provides a direct means to apply machine learning to CWI, but its utility is limited by the scarcity of labeled data.
-Acquiring velocity models as labels can be costly and time-consuming, whereas collecting unlabeled waveform data is typically much more feasible.
+Acquiring ground-truth labels, such as velocity models, can be costly and time-consuming, whereas collecting unlabeled waveform data is typically much more feasible.
 For example, in seismic FWI, distributed acoustic sensing (DAS)~\cite{Li-2021-Distributed} allows efficient acquisition of large volumes of unlabeled seismic data.
-To address the imbalance between labeled and unlabeled data availability, various semi-supervised learning approaches have been developed~\cite{Renan-2022-Physics, MLmisfit-2022-Sun, Feng-2022-Exploring, Learning-2023-Sun}.
+To address the imbalance between labeled and unlabeled data availability, various semi-supervised learning approaches have been developed~\cite{Renan-2022-Physics, Cai-2022-Semi, Feng-2022-Exploring}.